backdrop-contrib/views_bulk_operations/README.txt

 that accepts an entity (example types: "node", "entity") or a list entity type (example types: "list<node>", "list<entity>") as the first parameter.
 As a reminder, Rules components can be created at admin/config/workflow/rules/components.

+A Rules action is provided that loads a list of entities from a VBO View.
+That list can then be iterated on in Rules, and used in further actions.
+The purpose of this action is to replace the old "Execute VBO" action with a more elegant solution.
+There is also a Rules condition for checking the number of results returned by a VBO View.

 AGGREGATION
 -----------